A holiday from a pedestrian ramp parking ticket

 There was a conflict in the Traffic Rule contained in Section 4-01(b) defining “crosswalk,” and the Traffic Rule contained in Section 4-08(f)(7), which makes blocking a pedestrian ramp illegal.
 This inconsistency came to light during a City Council hearing about the NYC police department issuing a summons for parking vehicles in front of pedestrian ramps located in the middle of blocks.

-The validity of the summons was questioned because of a 2005 change in the Traffic Rules, redefining “crosswalks.”
-The Rule change was intended to discourage the use of pedestrian ramps unless they were situated at a “safe” crosswalk, and not in the middle of a block where there were no traffic signs or signals controlling oncoming traffic.
+The legitimacy of the summons was questioned because of a 2005 change in the Traffic Rules, redefining “crosswalks.”
+The Rule change was to discourage the use of pedestrian ramps unless they were situated at a “safe” crosswalk.
+And not in the middle of a block where there were no traffic signs or signals controlling oncoming traffic.

 The driving public may park alongside a pedestrian ramp, located on the long street of a “T” intersection, when: